MicrosoftDocs/dynamics365smb-docs/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 Individual buyer

 1. In the **Shopify online store**.
 Choose **Account** icon.
 Enter email you have access to.
-2. Log in using a one-time 6-digit verification code sent by email you entered.
+2. Sign in using a one-time 6-digit verification code sent by email you entered.
 3. Explore product catalog, you should be able to see all products with retail prices.
 4. Select Essential variant and select **Buy it now** and proceed to checkout.
 5. Fill in the **First name** and **Last name** fields.